microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 Full 18.0.1.Final (WildFly Core 10.0.3.Final) started in 5058ms - Started 315 of 577 services (369 services are lazy, passive or on-demand)
 ```

-Now open Microsoft Edge to http://localhost:8080/.
+Now open Microsoft Edge to [http://localhost:8080/](http://localhost:8080/)

-You should see a web page with ....
+You should see a web page with TODO

 Now shutdown the Docker container using: